-Spa is back.
-Spa spending is up as well as employment opportunities.
-Make sure if that is what you are seeking, you know the basics of traditional spa including wraps, masques, exfoliation etc…. and retail sales.
+The spa is back.
+Spa spending is up, as well as employment opportunities.
+Make sure if that is what you are seeking, you know the basics of the traditional spa, including wraps, masques, exfoliation, etc.…. and retail sales.

-Multi tasking sessions that includes multi masking – There are so many convenient ways to integrate masque treatments into a massage.
+Multi-tasking sessions that include multi-masking – There are so many convenient ways to integrate masque treatments into a massage.
 BIOTONE is actually a great resource with a selection of easy to use body muds and my favorite Body-Lux Hydrating Wrap.

 Workplace Wellness programs are making a comeback.
 Corporations that cut these during the downturn are bringing them back.
 If this is a market you are interested in, now is the time to explore options and get your proposals shined up.
-Some companies hire therapists outright and others use contracted labor.
-Consider ditching the strip mall location and check out office buildings, they might be a perfect way to create a marketing goldmine simply based on location.
+Some companies hire therapists outright, and others use contracted labor.
+Consider ditching the strip mall location and check out office buildings.
+They might be a perfect way to create a marketing goldmine based on location.

 Subscription franchises are still growing because consumers like them.
 Just because you are a sole practitioner or own a small clinic does not mean you can’t offer similar deals.
 Look at what you can afford to work for and create your own program.

-Natural ingredients are extremely important to the majority of consumers.
-Thanks to Pinterest and the essential oil business more and more consumers are getting educated (and sometimes misinformed) on actual ingredients.
-Some of the hottest right now are salts, cannabis, honey, minerals, charcoal, apatogens (stress fighting herbs) and Matcha.
+Natural ingredients are essential to the majority of consumers.
+Thanks to Pinterest and the essential oil business, more and more consumers are getting educated (and sometimes misinformed) on actual ingredients.
+Some of the hottest right now are salts, cannabis, honey, minerals, charcoal, adaptogens (stress-fighting herbs), and Matcha.
 Since I have always practiced kitchen spa, this is an easy trend for me.
 But my treatment room is actually a combination of natural and convenient products.
 And I’m ok with that.
 Look for the best of both worlds.

-Athleisure which is a word describing a lifestyle that combines athletic activity with a more leisurely approach.
-Basically we have replaced jeans with yoga pants.
-These clients are interested in a no fuss but therapeutic way of living, which is perfect for our industry.
+Athleisure is a word describing a lifestyle that combines athletic activity with a more leisurely approach.
+Basically, we have replaced jeans with yoga pants.
+These clients are interested in a no-fuss but therapeutic way of living, perfect for our industry.

 Seaweed is replacing Kale in diets, so look for protocols and products that incorporate seaweed like Biotone’s Firmi-sea body mask.

-Personalization vs demographics will be how we will market in the future.
-People no longer fit in neat protocols, so it will require us to pay closer attention to what individual clients respond to and finesse their sessions to those likes and dislikes.
+Personalization vs. demographics will be how we will market in the future.
+People no longer fit in neat protocols, requiring us to pay closer attention to what individual clients respond to and finesse their sessions to those likes and dislikes.
 I personally feel like we will excel at this skill.